-I Cracked Facebook’s New Algorithm And Tortured My Friends
+How I Cracked Facebook’s New Algorithm And Tortured My Friends

 We’ve come to accept nonchronological feeds in our social media.
 Even on Instagram, where people do still seem to complain the most about it, we understand the rules of the new feed.
 It’s in the moments where the cracks start show — when the same awful video is at the top of your Facebook page for 12 days straight — that we remember how fucked up it is having our friendships ruled by an algorithm.
 It’s like in a sci-fi movie where a sexy android peels off her mask and you remember she’s made of steel, or the Wizard of Oz furiously cranking his noise machine behind the curtain.
 This algorithm doesn’t understand friendship.
 It can fake it, but when we see Valentine’s Day posts on Instagram four days later, or when the machines mistake a tornado of angry comments for "engagement," it’s a reminder that the machines still don't really get the basics of humanity.

 I’ve been down this path before.
 In fact, I’ve written about this problem before.
-In the summer of 2016, Facebook did another recalibration of its news feed that prioritized posts from friends and family over publishers, ending what seemed to many like a three-year tyranny of BuzzFeed quizzes and cooking videos.
-Soon after, I noticed a post from a coworker, asking if anyone had ever tried making overnight oats, had “stuck” to the top of my Facebook feed for five days straight, even though I never commented or liked the post.
+In the summer of 2016, Facebook did another recalibration of its News Feed that prioritized posts from friends and family over publishers, ending what seemed to many like a three-year tyranny of BuzzFeed quizzes and cooking videos.
+Soon after, I noticed a post from a coworker, asking if anyone had ever tried making overnight oats, had “stuck” to the top of my Facebook feed for five days straight, even though I had never commented or liked the post.
 I dubbed this phenomenon the overnight oats problem.

 At the time, I saw this shift toward posts from friends and family a little uncanny.
 Back then, people had been so used to communicating purely through shared content from publishers that people had forgotten to ever actually do a simple text post.
 This meant that text posts were rare, and when someone actually wrote one — like asking about oatmeal recipes — Facebook’s algorithm got a massive boner for it.
 In general, it felt like Facebook was an alien who came down to Earth and thought “friendship” meant caring about Minions memes from someone you sort of knew in middle school.